clabonte/CodePrimer/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

-**CodePrimer**’s primary objective is to **allow software architects, business analysts and senior developers to define the data model and related processing from a business point of view** so that it can be easily understood and manipulated by entrepreneurs and business managers before starting the software development process.
+**CodePrimer**’s primary objective is to **allow software architects and senior developers to define the data model and related processing from a business point of view** so that it can be easily understood and manipulated by entrepreneurs, business managers and business analysts before starting the software development process.

 As such, it is meant to **prime** the software development process using simple, easy to use and effective representations that can be objectively interpreted by business and techies willing to cooperate to create digital businesses.